A BIM collaboration platform offers the building professional all the necessary working tools in order to operate correctly with the BIM methodology.

 BIM collaboration platform characteristics

-A BIM collaboration platform must have a series of functionalities to increase productivity levels for both the individual and that of the entire design team to obtain the following advantages:
+In addition, a BIM collaboration platform must have a series of functionalities to increase productivity levels for both the individual and that of the entire design team to obtain the following advantages:

-- automate information coordination;
+- automate information coordination (BIM coordination software);

 - the information transparency of processes, data ownership and temporal availability of information;